Genicular Nerve Ablation | Genicular Neurotomy

 |No Anticoagulation||Blood Thinners for 4 weeks|

 Thanks to Dr Antony and his team, i can walk again.
 I completed a right knee replacement surgery over 10 years ago and was not a candidate for a revision knee replacement.
 I thought I was going to be confined to a wheelchair.
-The procedure went well and I was walking again within a few days.
+The procedure went well and thanks to senior wheelchair exercises I was walking again within a few days.
 I am so grateful to the whole team at Carolina Sports and Spine.
 Thanks again.

 Ask your doctor if Genicular Neurotomy is right for you!